e-Rivers/Eve-sNight/README.md

 - Cool layouts such as deck and centered layout (Thanks to <a href="https://github.com/BlingCorp/bling">Bling</a> project)
 - LightDM theme with support for profile pictures and multiple sessions
 - Rofi wifi menu (doesn't work on complex connections, such as WPA2 Enterprise)
+- Different wallpapers on each tag (useful to know in which one you are when the dock is hidden)

 ## D E P E N D E N C I E S
 | Package | Why is it needed? |